ksachdeva/langchain-graphrag/README.md

 - Lacks integration with popular frameworks like LangChain, LlamaIndex, etc.
 - Limited to OpenAI and AzureOpenAI models, with no support for other providers.

-### Why relying on established frameworks like LangChain?
+### Why rely on established frameworks like LangChain?

 Using an established foundation like LangChain offers numerous benefits.
 It abstracts various providers, whether related to LLMs, embeddings, vector stores, etc., allowing for easy component swapping without altering core logic or adding complex support.
 More importantly, a solid foundation like this lets you focus on the problem's core logic rather than reinventing the wheel.

 LangChain also supports advanced features like batching and streaming, provided your components align with the framework’s guidelines.
 For instance, using chains (LCEL) allows you to take full advantage of these capabilities.

-### Modularity & Extensibility focused design
+### Modularity & Extensibility-focused design

 The APIs are designed to be modular and extensible.
 You can replace any component with your own implementation as long as it implements the required interface.